ccathal/Time-Series-Monitoring-System/README.md

 systemctl restart <service-name.service>
 ```
 6. Result:
-* If you open your web browser and visit the following sites, metrics of each system can be observed:
+* If you open your web browser and visit the following sites, metrics of each sub-system can be observed:
     * http://localhost:80/grafana/metrics
     * http://localhost:19090/prometheus/metrics
     * http://localhost:8000/metrics (exporter)